gauravmohan185/legacymodernization/README.md

 # legacymodernization
-This project is used to create solution for modernizing legace applications in cobol to modern languages like Java
+The purpose of this project is to  modernize legacy applications in cobol to modern languages like Java.
+Its currently WIP and uses technologies like Pythin, Langchain, OpenAI, GithubActions, Agentic AI (Phase -2 design under progress)